EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

     !!!
 Note

-        For the [Project Manager](apps/project-manager.md) app, the project's directory under your `ondemand` directory holds the files required to run the job:
+        For the [Project Manager](apps/project-manager.md), the project's directory under your `ondemand` directory holds the files required to run the job:

         ```bash
         $HOME/ondemand/data/sys/dashboard/projects/default/PROJECT_ID/